donbale/tab-feed/README.md

   * `caps: available` → Summarizer API is exposed.
   * `summary:` → Summary result received.
   * `[TL;DR error: ...]` → Something failed; check the error reason.

+## Search Tab

+A new search tab is added to each tile which enables the user to further google search on the topics summarized in the tile with a single click.